Clement-LVD/codexplor/README.md

 :</figcaption>
 </figure>

+Get rid of :

-⏩ Get rid of global complexity with **network metrics & dataviz’**, such as a network of internal dependencies[^1].
+⏩ Global complexity with **network metrics & dataviz’**, such as a network of internal dependencies[^1].

-⏩ Assess local complexity with **Text-mining** and document-level metrics, e.g., length and files readability.
+⏩ Local complexity with **text-mining** and document-level metrics (e.g., length and files readability).

 **Supported programming languages :**
 ![.](https://img.shields.io/badge/R-green)